What moves me

-It was not so long ago that I realized how true this holds for my own life – it happened while I was working on a portrait of the wild and lovely alpine river that flows through my native city of Munich… Until then, I had always imagined that I was “free” and “at home” wherever I happened to be living and making films – but the River Isar taught me something else: My true home is only where she is… and that is where I belong.
+It was not until I turned fifty that I realized how true this holds for my own life – it happened while I was working on a portrait of the wild and lovely alpine river that flows through my native city of Munich… Until then, I had always imagined that I was “free” and “at home” wherever I happened to be living and making films – but the River Isar taught me something else: My true home is only where she is… and that is where I belong.

 Embedded in a network of friends and people I love to work with, colleagues and producers who are open for these thoughts, thus enabling me to make my kind of documentary films.

 11 documentaries that moved, fascinated, influenced and inspired me

 “Man of Aran” by Robert Flaherty

 “From Mao to Mozart” by Murray Lerner